The meanings of sayings starting with the letter J. Select one from the list below to find additional details!

 (EX: Are we really out of peanut butter, or are you just joshing me?)

 Hearing or seeing a thing that causes a person to remember something suddenly.

-(EX: I couldn’t remember this singer’s name on TV, but after she started singing, that jogged my memory.)
+(EX: I couldn’t identify a singer I saw on TV, but hearing her voice jogged my memory.)